School of Social Science and Humanities

 Additional Course Costs

-Additional Field Trips: At least £100 for field trips.
+Additional Field Trips: Small contribution for field trips may be requested.

 Further information on these additional costs will be provided during your studies.